 A wooden modular kitchen is not a common sight and we love how bohemian it also looks.
 The grey walls and counter add balance to this fusion of kitchen colours, giving it a modern yet easy-breezy feel.
 Minimalism at its best, we love how very little and selective crockery is on display, coupled with some house-plants around the sink area.
 Adding a little texture through floor tiles, to an otherwise minimal kitchen space is a hack that never seems to disappoint.

-While the sober Prussian blue cabinets with white tops, scream cosy winters, the random mosaic of printed tiles that still follow the basic kitchen colours palette of this space, add a fun homely vibe to it.
+While the sober Prussian blue kitchen cabinets with white tops, scream cosy winters, the random mosaic of printed tiles that still follow the basic kitchen colours palette of this space, add a fun homely vibe to it.
 The wooden shelves and sunflowers, sprinkle some bohemian summer energy which all-in-all, makes this kitchen style - A beautiful amalgamation of the best of all seasons instead of resonating with a single mood.

 If you were a 21st century human living in the stone-age, this is quite how your kitchen colours palette might have looked like.
 The thing about stone walls is that it adds to the earthy, raw vibe of any space, and a kitchen is no exception.
 White cabinets with unique crockery designs give it an ancient, nomadic mood.
-The teal casserole with lights that synchronize add a pop of colour, not too loud, yet subtly enhancing the aesthetics of this kitchen space.
+The teal casserole with lights that synchronise add a pop of colour, not too loud, yet subtly enhancing the aesthetics of this kitchen space.

 You know you can’t guess the gender of the owner of this kitchen style, as it’s absolutely versatile in all senses.

 This one’s really simple, yet unique.
 Black cabinets, wooden chairs and steel equipment, all give out a casual vibe that is so comforting and homely that it would inspire you to experiment and cook delicious dishes.
 The surprising multicoloured vase and teal table mat add a little drama that’s most needed in any monochromatic space like this.
-What we love about this kitchen colours choice is that it’s so simple to achieve yet takes one’s own personal style to make it shine.
-An oven that’s not occupying shelf space is simply genius – A tip that any kitchen designers can take, to improve functionality without sacrificing style.
+What we love about this kitchen colour idea is that it’s so simple to achieve yet takes one’s own personal style to make it shine.
+An oven that’s not occupying shelf space is simply genius – A tip that any kitchen designer can take, to improve functionality without sacrificing style.

 This one looks pretty simple yet when unthreaded, reveals several layers of serious design innovation.
-The more saturated shade of blue brings in a creative and professional vibe to this kitchen colours scheme.
+The more saturated shade of blue brings in a creative and professional vibe to this kitchen colour combination.
 Coupled with light wooden cabinets and tiles in sync, the simple white-block tiles add a little freshness and brightness to it.
 A door that has a circular see-through glass?
 Could anything make you feel more like a professional chef running delectable orders?
 Little plants and a television enhance the leisure quotient, which is almost always a necessity.

 All-in-all, if a kitchen could do the least to feel the best, this one would be it.
 Don’t you agree?